 And why stop there?

-So when Il Nostro Inviato went to Italy a few months ago for work, rather than ask for the latest releases from my favorite Italian women writers (my standard order), I asked for Gente di Dublino.
+So when Il Nostro Inviato (Mike) went to Italy a few months ago for work, rather than ask for the latest releases from my favorite Italian women writers (my standard order), I asked for Gente di Dublino.

 Or what I've been calling "Dubliners" since I read it for the first time at St. Anthony's High School on Long Island.